IshaKumari12/Bharat-Intern/README.md

 # Bharat-Intern
-In this repository i completed the tasks that i got in the Machine Learning internship from Bharat Intern.
+In this repository I completed the tasks that i got in the Machine Learning internship from Bharat Intern.

 **TASK : 1**